 - 2 small carrots, peeled and cut into 1-inch pieces

 - 1 medium parsnip, peeled and cut into 1-inch pieces

 - 1 medium sweet potato, peeled and cut into 1-inch pieces

 - 1/2 medium rutabaga, peeled and cut into 1-inch pieces

 - 1 to 3 tablespoons unsalted butter, at room temperature

 - 1. In a medium saucepan, combine the turnips, carrots, parsnips, sweet potatoes, and rutabagas, add a good pinch salt, and add enough water to cover by 2 inches.
 Bring to a boil, then reduce to a simmer and cook until the vegetables are tender, 30 to 40 minutes or so.

 - 2. Drain the vegetables, reserving a little of the cooking liquid.
 Return the vegetables to the pan and place over medium heat for 2 minutes to dry them out.
-Transfer the vegetables to a food processor, a food mill, or a bowl with a potato masher and process or pound the vegetables until beaten into silky smooth submission.
+Transfer the vegetables to a food processor, a food mill, or a bowl with a potato masher and process or pound the vegetables until beaten into silky smooth submission, or mash them in the pan with an immersion blender.
 Add the butter, salt, and pepper to taste and stir to combine.
 If a smoother, looser consistency is desired, beat in a little of the reserved cooking liquid.
 If necessary, reheat over low heat before serving.

 Hungry for more?
 Chow down on these:

 Puréed Root Vegetable Recipe © 2004 Frank Stitt.
 All rights reserved.